Tempestissiman/ArcadeMacro/README.md

 This document will be divided into two parts:
 - Using macro: where concepts and basic usages are explained
 - Creating macro: how to create your own macro
-- Reference: a comprehensive of all available class and methods
+- Reference: a comprehensive of all available classes and methods

 # Part 1.
 Using macros

 ### 1. What are macros?
-macros are external, customizable scripts that are made for automating tasks.
+Macros are external, customizable scripts made for automating tasks.
 They are essentially mini-programs that will run within Arcade, and will tell Arcade what to do based on different actions and inputs from the user.

-macros are great for common tasks that are tedious and time consuming to do manually but its steps can easily be described.
+Macros are great for common tasks that are tedious and time consuming to do manually but its steps can easily be described.
 Examples include: Offsetting notes position, splitting arcs into segments, generating decorative traces, etc.

 ### 2. How do I install a macro?
 macros are defined within a single `.lua` script file (support for other script file referencing is coming soon), and they must be placed within the `Macros` folder of your Arcade installation.
-For example, if your Arcade is installed at `D:\Programs\Arcade\`, then place your `.lua` script, `mirror.lua` for example, in: `D:\Programs\Arcade\Macros`.
+For example, if your Arcade is installed at `D:\Programs\Arcade\`, then place your `.lua` script, `mirror.lua` for example, in: `D:\Programs\Arcade\Macros\mirror.lua`.

 Within your ArcadeZero, locate the Macro button on the bottom right corner (the button with a puzzle piece icon).
 The Macro selection menu should show up.
 You will see any registered macros in here, and if you don't, press the refresh button (top right of the menu).